Powers Ferry Corridor Alliance

 Picture

 The building is designed to look like attractive townhomes to complement the nearby residential area.
 Self-storage facilities generate very little traffic, and there will be heavy landscaping with new and existing trees to screen the facility and beautify the frontage.
-Get more information.
-View renderings and documents.
-Go to our page on Delk at Terrell Mill.
+The PFCA has a webpage about the development of this property and how the storage company worked with the community to create a distinctive building.
+For information on renting storage space, see the The Space Shop website for this location.

 PFCA helps end scourge of